kent-map/kent/projects/duke-of-edinburgh/README.md

 ![](https://raw.githubusercontent.com/kent-map/images/main/thumbnails/16c_Leonard_and_Thomas_Digges.jpg)

-Father and son who were learned mathematicians in Kent in the sixteenth century.
+Arnav researched this father and son duo who were learned mathematicians in Kent in the sixteenth century.

 ## Elizabeth Gould